ai-mindset/bundlr/README.md

 A: Bundlr requires no installation - it's a single executable that automatically downloads Python and manages everything. pipx requires Python to already be installed.

 **Q: Is it safe to run unknown packages?**
-A: Yes, each run is completely isolated in a temporary virtual environment with no access to your system Python or files.
+A: Yes.
+Each run uses a fresh, temporary virtual environment created from bundlr's own downloaded Python runtime, so your existing system Python and its global packages are never imported or modified.
+Bundlr only reads or writes files in its cache and in the locations you explicitly operate on.

 **Q: Where are files stored?**
 A: Platform-specific cache directories only.
 No global Python installation is modified.